pdf-association/arlington-pdf-model/TestGrammar/README.md

 Checking PDF files requires a PDF SDK with certain key features (_we shouldn't need to write yet-another PDF parser!_).
 Key features required of a PDF SDK are:
 * able to iterate over all keys in PDF dictionaries and arrays, including any additional keys not defined in the PDF spec.
 Keys are sorted alphabetically by the PoC so output from different PDF SDKs is hopefully in the same order.
 * able to test if a specific key name exists in a PDF dictionary
-* able to report the true number of array elements
+* able to report the true number of array elements (not renumbered if there is a **null** object)
-* able to report key value type against the 9 PDF basic object types (integer, number, boolean, name, string, dictionary, stream, array, null)
+* able to report key value type against the 9 PDF basic object types (integer, number, boolean, name, string, dictionary, stream, array, null).
+Note that there needs to be a capability to distinguish between integer and real numbers, and not suppress explicit or implicit **null** objects via the API - **this is a limiting factor for some PDF SDKs!**
 * able to report if a key value is direct or an indirect reference - **this is a big limiting factor for many PDF SDKs!**
 * able to treat the trailer as a PDF dictionary and report if key values are direct or indirect references - **this is a big limiting factor for many PDF SDKs!**
 * able to report PDF object number for objects that are not direct - **this is a limiting factor for some PDF SDKs!**
 * not confuse values, such as integer and real numbers, so that they are expressed exactly as they appear in a PDF file - **this is a limiting factor for some PDF SDKs!**
-* return the raw bytes from the PDF file for PDF name and string objects, including empty names ("`/`")
+* return the **raw** bytes from the PDF file for PDF name and string objects, including empty names ("`/`")
 * not do any PDF version based processing while parsing
+* report if a string object was expressed as a hex string - **this is a limiting factor for some PDF SDKs!**
+* allow processing of the PDF DOM even if an unsupported encryption algorithm is present (since only strings and streams are encrypted, PDF dictionaries and arrays can still be processed!) - **this is a limiting factor for some PDF SDKs!**
 * for encrypted PDFs, don't reject too early - at least be able to parse the unencrypted keys and most values in dictionaries, etc.
     - obviously PDF files that use cross-reference streams or object streams will not be processable
     - predicates that check the attributes or value of a PDF string object will also generated error messages since the string length and value are not known